Sami-Leon/Publication-plmmLasso/README.md

-# plmmlasso: Variable Selection and Inference for Partial Linear Mixed-Effects
+# plmmlasso: Variable Selection and Inference for Partial Linear Mixed-Effects Model

-Welcome to the repository containing the implementation of a Partial Linear Mixed-Effects (PLMM) algorithm designed for longitudinal data analysis.
+Welcome to the repository containing the implementation of a Regularized Partial Linear Mixed-Effects Model algorithm designed for longitudinal data analysis.
 This method allows for modeling nonlinear functions within a mixed-effects framework.
 Below are the key components of this repository:

 Code/CreateBases.R: The R script contains functions dedicated to generating the basis functions used in modeling nonlinear relationships.